Krystyna Janda: Life and work

+In 2000, she embarked on one of the biggest tours in the history of Polish theatre, entitled Sto twarzy Krystyny Jandy (One Hundred Faces of Krystyna Janda).
+She performed in 48 different plays in Poland's eight largest cities within the space of two months.

 In 2005, she established her own private Polonia Theater in Warsaw.
 She is also the founder and head of the Krystyna Janda Cultural Foundation.
 In 2010, her foundation opened another theatre in Warsaw, the Och-Teatr in the district of Ochota.
 She has also worked as a columnist in a number of magazines such as Poradnik domowy, Pani, and Uroda.
 She is also a member of the supervisory board of the Fundacja Okularnicy, which is a foundation dedicated to the promotion and popularization of Agnieszka Osiecka's poetic legacy.

 In 2019, she received the World Cinema Dramatic Special Jury Award for Acting for her role in Jacek Borcuch's film Dolce Fine Giornata at the 2019 Sundance Film Festival.

 Public health campaigns

 On December 30, 2020, after she reported on social media that she was vaccinated out of turn against COVID-19 at the Medical University of Warsaw, she became the central figure of the so-called vaccine scandal (in Polish: afera szczepionkowa).

 In 2022 she took part in pan-European depression awareness raising campaign.